weltraumpirat/ws_domain_prototyping/README.md

       });
     });
 ```
+You can find an example of a simple service implementation with events in [schedule.js](./src/domain/schedule/schedule.js)

 **Some questions:**
 - How does the increased complexity affect our code?
 How about the tests?
 - What is the effect on coupling/decoupling?
 - Do you observe any differences in your aggregates when using internal event handlers (i.e., subscribe in constructor and call private method) vs. subscribing outside of the class (e.g. in the test/index.js) and calling a public command method?